ibm-satellite/academy-labs/common/clis/clis.md

 ## AWS CLI

-1. Download the aws cli from https://aws.amazon.com/cli/
+1. Download the aws cli from [AWS website](https://aws.amazon.com/cli/)

 1. To login into your AWS account use the below command on your terminal